Pre work inspection forms are beneficial bits of paper for a detailing business to take advantage of.

 Date, time, mileage, vehicle reg, customer name – the basics of “who, what and when”

-Service Quoted – what have you been asked to do?
-If the job is a wash and wax, but the customer comes back claiming they were sold a full correction for £80, if it’s not in writing you’re on to a them vs you scenario again.
+Service Quoted – What have you been asked to do?
+If the job is a wash and wax, but the customer comes back claiming they were sold a full correction for £80, if it’s not in writing you’re on to a them vs. you scenario again.

-Quoted price – so it’s clear from the outset what a job will cost – especially if you’ve arrived and had to re-quote due to extra work required.
+Quoted price – So it’s clear from the outset what a job will cost – especially if you’ve arrived and had to re-quote due to extra work required.

 Information statements – Anything you need to have a record of informing the customer and gaining consent if needed.
 This could include;